aiidateam/aiida-tutorials/docs/sections/getting_started/basics.md

 ## CalcJobs

-When running calculations that require an external code or run on a remote machine, a simple calculation function is no longer sufficient.
+When running calculations that require a (possibly non-Python) code external to AiiDA and/or run on a remote machine, a simple calculation function is no longer sufficient.
 For this purpose, AiiDA provides the `CalcJob` process class.

 To see all calculations available from the AiiDA packages installed in your environment you can use the `verdi plugin` command: